Make your Outlook email accessible to people with disabilities

 Tip: If the title on the hyperlink's destination page gives an accurate summary of what’s on the page, use it for the hyperlink text.
 For example, this hyperlink text matches the title on the destination page: Create more with Microsoft templates.

-1. In the email you are composing, select the piece of text where you want to add the hyperlink.
+1. In the email you are composing in Outlook for Android, select the piece of text where you want to add the hyperlink.
 The context menu opens.

 2. In the context menu, select Add Link.